Category Archives: Holistic Health

 • Reduce processed and sweet foods

-Foods like kefir, sauerkraut and miso contain probiotics to restore the natural balance and function of your gut.
+Eat foods like kefir, sauerkraut and miso which contain probiotics to restore the natural balance and function of your gut.
 Or take a probiotic supplement containing Lactobacilli and Bifidobacteria.
-Not only do they restore the bowel flora, they also help your digestion.
-Taking Spirulina will also increase healthy bacteria in your digestive tract.
+Not only do they restore the bowel flora, but they also help your digestion.
+Taking Spirulina increases healthy bacteria in your digestive tract.

 You can help increase your natural production of stomach acid, hydrochloric acid, by including Himalayan salt in your diet.
 This ensures your body gets enough chloride to make sufficient hydrochloric acid, plus it provides 83 trace minerals that are needed by your body in order to function well.

-One way to identify any food triggers that may be causing your digestive problems is to keep a food diary over a few weeks.
+One way to identify food triggers that may be causing digestive problems is to keep a food diary over a few weeks.

 bloated-green-man